riastrad/cyberbspace/posts/2024/the-contingency-of-perception.md

 ## The English here is distinct from the English back home

 Language is a squishy thing that moves through time and space in unpredictable and surprising ways.
 English came to the sub-continent a few centuries ago, and from that moment on it has been evolving on its own.
 Adapting to better suit a different environment.
 Since I currently operate almost exclusively in English, it's easy to feel like I am understanding and being understood.
-However, you very quickly find that words and phrases used here do not exactly map to the language you speak at home.
+However, you very quickly find that words and phrases used here do not intrinsically map to those you use at home.

 By way of example, the organic food products you buy will make it a point to tell you that they are "untouched by human hands" and you will find yourself wondering about the milk you bought last week that didn't have that disclaimer...